SANTA SUSANA FIELD LABORATORY

 Request for Removal of SB 990 from DTSC Website.

-As of 2023, DTSC has finally removed all references to SB 990 from its web site.
+The language of SB 990 still remains in the Health and Safety Code 25359,20.
+In 2023, DTSC finally removed all language pertaining to SB 990 from its website.

 2020 Amendment to Order on Consent